 I get asked what’s in my camera bag a lot!
-So I thought I’d write a mini post about what gear I use.
+So I thought I’d write a mini blog post about what gear I use.

 I was a canon shooter for years but I changed to Nikon about a year ago because I find Nikon suits my way of shooting more than Canon did.
 I don’t think one camera system is better than the other, it all comes down to personal preference.

 I currently shoot on a Nikon D750.
 It’s full frame, light and does what I need it to do.
 I also have Nikon F80 film camera.

 When it comes to photography I’d always suggest spending a bit more money on quality lenses instead of using a kit lens.
 The Tamron SP 24-70mm f/2.8 Di VC USD G2 is on my camera 99% of the time.
 I absolutely love it!
 It’s perfect for portraits, landscapes and travel photography.
 The other two lenses I use are prime lenses.
 The Nikon AF-S 50mm f/1.4 G and Nikon AF-S 35mm f/1.4 G IF-ED N.

 It goes without saying that you need batteries to power your equipment.
 I have two Nikon EN-EL15 lithium-ion batteries to power my camera.

 I have quite a few memory cards but the majority of the time there are two SanDisk 32GB Extreme PRO 300MB/s SDHC UHS-II cards in my camera.

 I’m not too crazy about camera straps but when I use one I use the Slide from Peak Design with anchors on both my camera bodies which is great to quickly detach the strap from my camera.

 I use a Manfrotto Befree 4-Section Carbon Fiber Tripod with Ball Head for landscapes and seascapes where I need a longer exposure otherwise I shoot the majority of my photos handheld.